It opens your abdomen (belly), where urine leaves your body.

 Caring for your night drainage system

 Every morning, empty the urine from the drainage bag or bottle into the toilet.
-After emptying the bag or bottle, flush the night drainage system.
+After opening the bag or bottle, flush the night drainage system.
 You can use warm water or a mixture of ¼ cup of white vinegar and 1 cup of water.

 You can also buy cleaning products like the M9 ™ Crystallizer Cleaning System.
 After flushing the night drain system, allow it to air dry.